 Sarah Kingdom

 Sarah is a distinguished pianist specialising in contemporary music.
-She has also being a leading explorer of new performance technology.
+She has also been a leading explorer of new performance technology.
 The contrast between the physicality of piano-playing and the cerebral world of computers is something which has motivated Sarah and to this end, a lot of her research has entailed looking at touch-sensitivity in midi controllers and how her pianism can be applied to these devices.

 Colin Riley